Nimaoth/Nev/README.md

 for the backend (at the moment only WASM).

 The editor is available for the terminal, as a desktop GUI app and in the browser (without some features).
-You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/absytree_browser.html?s=default.absytree-session).
+You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/absytree_browser.html?s=default.absytree-session) (this is an old version and doesn't include all features.
+It currently only works in Chrome).
-There is also a very experimental [Unreal Engine Plugin](https://github.com/Nimaoth/AbsytreeUE).
+There is also a very experimental [Unreal Engine Plugin](https://github.com/Nimaoth/AbsytreeUE) which integrates Absytree into the Unreal editor.

-`ast` is the gui version, `astt` is the terminal version

 ## Goals
 - For the text editor: